Theintnandarzaw/whoiswhoinmyanmar/README.md

     Hardware Requirement
 2.2 Project Schedule                 5
 CHAPTER 3 PROJECT DEVELOPMENT
-3.1 Design
+-3.1 Design
-3.1.1 Class Diagram                  6
+-3.1.1 Class Diagram                  6
-3.1.2 Use Case Diagram               7
+-3.1.2 Use Case Diagram               7
-3.1.3 Sequence Diagram               8
+-3.1.3 Sequence Diagram               8
-3.1.4 App Design
+-3.1.4 App Design
-3.2 Database Implementation          24
+-3.2 Database Implementation          24
 CHAPTER 4 EVALUATION AND CONCLUSION
-4.1 Conclusion                       26
+-4.1 Conclusion                       26
-4.2 Advantages of the project        26
+-4.2 Advantages of the project        26
-4.3 Disadvantages of the project     26
+-4.3 Disadvantages of the project     26
-4.4 Limitations                      27
+-4.4 Limitations                      27
-                                    Abstract
+  ##                                  Abstract
-This application will provide for users to view about famous people's biography in Myanmar such as business leaders,models,actors,actresses,directors and vocalists.By using this application,you can know these people biography in details.This application intends to give famous people's information for users.Then it can also be viewed to know this information easily and quickly.In our project,we use materializecss,material design lite,Python programming language.We also use Flask-SQL Alchemy, DB Browser for SQL lite for database.
+*This application will provide for users to view about famous people's biography in Myanmar such as business leaders,models,actors,actresses,directors and vocalists.By using this application,you can know these people biography in details.This application intends to give famous people's information for users.Then it can also be viewed to know this information easily and quickly.In our project,we use materializecss,material design lite,Python programming language.We also use Flask-SQL Alchemy, DB Browser for SQL lite for database.

-                                   Acknowledgement
+    ##                               Acknowledgement
- We would like to express a great apprecitation to U Kyaw Swar Soe,Rector,University of Computer Studies(Mandalay) and who gives valuable advice at seminars for his permission to develop this project.Moreover,we would like to thank Dr.San San Tint,pro-rector and our supervisor, Daw Khaing Myat Nwe,Faculty of Computer Systems and Technologies,University of Computer Studies(Mandalay) for giving their constructive suggestions during the plan for development of this project.We would like to express our deep appreciation to the director, U RAVI CHHABRA(CEO of Geo Mandalar Co.,Ltd)for his guidance about software development workflow and for giving his trust to us such a responsibility project during internship programme.We also thank our parents and all of our friends for providing encouragement and giving us a great support during internship programme.
+ *We would like to express a great apprecitation to U Kyaw Swar Soe,Rector,University of Computer Studies(Mandalay) and who gives valuable advice at seminars for his permission to develop this project.Moreover,we would like to thank Dr.San San Tint,pro-rector and our supervisor, Daw Khaing Myat Nwe,Faculty of Computer Systems and Technologies,University of Computer Studies(Mandalay) for giving their constructive suggestions during the plan for development of this project.We would like to express our deep appreciation to the director, U RAVI CHHABRA(CEO of Geo Mandalar Co.,Ltd)for his guidance about software development workflow and for giving his trust to us such a responsibility project during internship programme.We also thank our parents and all of our friends for providing encouragement and giving us a great support during internship programme.
                                  Declaration
- We declare that this project report or part of it was not a copy of a document done by any organization,any other institute or university or a previous project group at University of Computer Studies(Mandalay) and was not copied from the Internet or other sources.
+ We declare that this project report or part of it was not a copy of a document done by any organization,any other institute or university or a previous project group at University of Computer Studies(Mandalay) and was not copied from the Internet or other sources.*
                        List of Figures
 Figures
 Figure(2.1) Project Schedule